openmediavault/openmediavault-docs/cron.rst

-The scheduled cron time and the commands are called as script files located in this folder ``/var/lib/openmediavault/cron.d/``.
+Per line is the cron time or interval, username and the command.
+The actual command is wrapped in a shell script located in this folder ``/var/lib/openmediavault/cron.d/``.
 All files in there are prefixed with ``username`` and the internal database uuid.

 .. warning::
 	- When using a single command to be executed, make sure this does not have any bashism.
-This because the cron gets executed in pure shell #!/bin/sh.
+This because the cron wrapper script gets executed in pure shell #!/bin/sh.
 If you need to use something in bash wrap your command(s) in a bash script.
 	- @hourly, @daily, @weekly and @monthly are just nicknames.
 If you select @daily and your computer is shutdown at midnight the task will not run [1]_.

 ..
 [1]  https://linux.die.net/man/5/crontab